matthiasprobst/h5RDMtoolbox/docs/userguide/wrapper/index.rst

 about the data itself (e.g. units, data type, etc.) as well as information about the data generation (e.g. instrument settings, etc.).
 This information is often stored in separate files, however, for HDF5 files it is stored in attributes right next to the data.
 This is a powerful feature of HDF5 files.
 However, `h5py` only returns the data as `numpy` arrays.
 The attribute data needs to be read separately.
-Also information about dimension scales is not returned to the user.
+Also, information about dimension scales is not returned to the user.

 The `h5rdmtoolbox` makes use of `xarray` objects, which wrap a very similar concept around a `numpy` array, such that